 Date: November 19, 2012

-This reflection should discuss the effectiveness of the presentation and what was beneficial/detrimental about receiving the information they gave in a presentation versus a paper or online discussion post.

 Presentations provide a new method of sharing information that is much different than textual language or even audio.
 In this form of communication, the presenter is directly expressing their information to a person, or a group of people.
 In this form of communication, the person presenting is expressing their thoughts and ideas in their own words.
 They will therefore share these ideas with others, but with a description that is unique to that particular moment and person.
 It is this human to human interaction that is particular, and cannot be replicated by text or other intimate objects.